bgoonz/docs-collection/github/github/administering-a-repository/managing-branches-in-your-repository/changing-the-default-branch.md

 ---
 title: Changing the default branch
-intro: 'If you have more than one branch in your repository, you can configure any branch as the default branch.'
+intro: "If you have more than one branch in your repository, you can configure any branch as the default branch."
 permissions: People with admin permissions to a repository can change the default branch for the repository.
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 redirect_from:
   - /github/administering-a-repository/setting-the-default-branch
   - /articles/setting-the-default-branch